patrickbucher/gopl/syntax.md

     m["age"] = 31

-Values can be accessed by its key:
+Values can be accessed by its key (subscripting):

     age := map["age"]